-Our second event, Diversity and Science: from being a student to advancing in the field, will focus on barriers (potential) scientists from marginalized backgrounds may face in advancing as researchers, and how to implement possible solutions.
+Our second event, Diversity and Science: from being a student to advancing in the field, focused on barriers (potential) scientists from marginalized backgrounds may face in advancing as researchers, and how to implement possible solutions.

-Following the workshop, Dr. Miranda van Eck will give a talk about advancement of women and scientists from other marginalized backgrounds, and the work she does with her organize, RISE.
+Following the workshop, Dr. Miranda van Eck gave a talk about advancement of women and scientists from other marginalized backgrounds, and the work she does with her organize, RISE.

 Alfrida Martis (Alfie) is an Afro-Bonairian writer, public speaker and community organizer.
 In the Chief Diversity Officer (CDO) team at the University of Amsterdam, she is a researcher and educator, and a project leader for the Homework Hub.
 She also teaches and coordinates workshops with her colleague Janissa Jacobs, while advising on inclusive pedagogies and diversity literacy.
 She holds a BA degree in Media & Culture Studies, and an MA degree in New Media & Digital Culture, both from the University of Amsterdam.